 Managers can learn things during a walkaround that they won’t learn from reading reports, which is one reason they’re so valuable.
 And by showing a genuine interest in keeping workers from getting hurt, walkarounds can help managers build rapport, especially if they focus on asking questions vs. pointing fingers.

-Dress the part.
 Your workers won’t take mandates about wearing PPE seriously if you don’t follow the rules.
-Make doubly sure you’re wearing the PPE correctly.
+Make sure you’re wearing the PPE correctly.

-Keep your eyes peeled.
-Among other things, look for trip hazards, blocked exits, frayed wires, missing machine guards and equipment that’s in bad shape.
+Among other things, look for trip hazards, blocked exits, frayed wires, missing machine guards and equipment that might need maintenance.
 Watch employees work.
 Are they using poor ergonomics or performing repetitive motions that could cause injury?
 Make a list of hazards that need to be addressed as you go.

 The OSHA fact sheet Walk-Arounds for Safety Officers provides some suggestions for how to prioritize which safety hazards to address first.